-- Morning yoga & breakfast to prepare for a culture/hiking day
+- Early morning yoga & breakfast to prepare for a culture/hiking day

 - Drive to the Pallata community and a hike through the native-tree forests of Queuñua, Chachacomo & Unca

-- This route is rarely traveled by tourist and is a day of connection to the incredible Andean outdoors
+- This route is rarely traveled by tourist and is a day of deep connection to the incredible Andean outdoors

 - Hike to the Wari, then Inca, Pumamarca archeological site

 - Lunch at an organic farm set on an old Incan terrace